 Value-at-Risk (VaR) and performance changes in stress tests are used for measuring financial risks.
 VaR indicates the maximum loss within a predefined period according to a defined probability (confidence level).
 Stress tests denote the analysis of performance changes under suitably defined crisis scenarios.
 The result of the value-at-risk measurement and of suitable stress tests is defined as the risk capital requirement.
 All types of risks are measured at individual institution level and at group level.

 RISK MANAGEMENT IN IRKS

-In the RCL material, risks are divided into the following types:
+In the RCL material, risks are divided into the following types of risk:

 - Market price risk

 - Credit risk

 MARKET PRICE RISK